AndrewTing89/Office-Solutions-Recommendation-Report/README.md

 # Office-Solutions-Recommendation-Report
-Utilized python and it's pandas and matlabplot libraries to perform a sales and profit analysis, which were then used to generate a recommendation report for the executives.
+A recommendation report based off the analysis of Office Solutions' sales data using python and it's pandas and matlabplot libraries.